nadsbuhdha/portfolio-project-4/README.md

 ### Footer

 The footer features on each page.
-Footer icon links enlarge when hovered over and links open in a seperate page as to note pull the user away from the site.
+Footer icon links enlarge when hovered over and links open in a separate page as to note pull the user away from the site.
 ![footer](documentation_assets/images/footer.png)

 ### Homepage

-The home page features a hero image with a short overview of what the sebsite is about.
+The home page features a hero image with a short overview of what the website is about.
 ![Hero Image](documentation_assets/images/heroimage.png)